AndieWill510/tinydoor/Options/078-flow-is-a-regulation-door.md

 A horizon can save a body from spinning.

-You are allowed to find yours.
+You are allowed, and in fact empowered, to find yours.

 ---